Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ### Datapath Module Changes (January 26th):
-The dataoath module will need to handle the new signals passing between pipeline stages, and between itself and the control unit.
+The datapath module will need to handle the new signals passing between pipeline stages, and between itself and the control unit.
 As such it will have a number of new inputs, outputs, and internal signals.

 These new signals will be listed here.